Fun for all the family

 - Find ammonites of all kinds on display at Whitby Museum as well as exhibitions on a range of subjects from Cook and Scoresby, to archaeology, witch posts, model ships and local jet.

-- Start your Staithes exploration in the Captain Cook & Staithes Heritage Centre, featuring a recreated 1745 street scene.
+- Start your Staithes exploration in The Staithes Heritage Museum, featuring a recreated 1745 street scene.

 - Pick up a free, fun sticker trail and follow in the footsteps of CBeebies' Old Jack's Boat which was filmed in Staithes.
 The leaflet is available in the village, just look out for posters.